 The financial statements have been presented in Australian Dollars as this is the currency of the primary economic environment in which the Fund operates.
 The Fund's performance is evaluated and its liquidity is managed in Australian Dollars.
-Therefore, Australian Dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
+Therefore, the Australian Dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.

 All values are rounded to the nearest thousand dollars (\$000) except where otherwise stated.
+Due to rounding, numbers presented throughout these general purpose financial statements may not add up precisely to the totals provided and percentages may not precisely reflect the absolute figures.